Early stumble as El Salvador starts Bitcoin as currency

 “I have a small business and I want to know how to use the application and how are the rates and all of that,” Hernández said.

-The AP confirmed that at least three international fast food chain restaurants were accepting Bitcoin payments through the Chivo digital wallet.
+The AP confirmed that at least three international fast food chain restaurants were accepting Bitcoin payments.

 David Gerard, author of “Attack of the 50 Foot Blockchain,” said Tuesday’s Bitcoin volatility likely had little to nothing to do with El Salvador.
 “My first guess was shenanigans, because it’s always shenanigans,” Gerard said via email.